Application for Residencies

 In May of 2017, SAFTA opened our Writers Coop, a 10x10' dry cabin approximately 1/4 of a mile from the farmhouse.
 This tiny house is furnished with a single bed, a desk, a wood-burning stove, a deck that looks over the pasture and pond, as well as a personal detached outhouse.
 While the cabin has neither electricity nor running water, residents will have full access to the amenities at farmhouse as well as solitude from other residents to write in the rolling hills of East Tennessee.
 Check out pictures here.

-The Coop's accessibility is described as follows—approaching the Coop, and surrounding the Coop, the terrain consists of unsteady ground.
+The Coop's accessibility is described as follows: approaching the Coop, and surrounding the Coop, the terrain consists of unsteady ground.
 The path to the Coop is clear and graveled, but may be hard to walk for some.
-You may drive to and from the coop, but your car should be equipped with four-wheel drive.
-To turn your car around to head back to the road, you must drive past the coop for a moment to an area of the path that is wide and cove-like to turn around easily.
+You may drive to and from it, but your car should be equipped with four-wheel drive.
+To turn your car around to head back to the road, you must drive past it for a moment to an area of the path that is wide and cove-like to turn around easily.
 Coming into the coop, there is a single step to access the structure.
 The height of the roof is approximately 6'2''.
-The outhouse for the coop is approximately 50 yards away.
+The outhouse is approximately 50 yards away.
 To get there and back, you must walk up and down a gravel walkway that is lit by small lights at night for your convenience.
-The outhouse itself is a small structure with a light on the inside for you to be able to see, there is also a flashlight within the Coop if you happen to need extra lighting.
+The outhouse itself is a small structure with a light on the inside for you to be able to see, there is also a flashlight if you happen to need extra lighting.

 The Sundress Academy for the Arts is committed to making our facilities and programs accessible to disabled writers and artists, and we are in the process of reevaluating our physical spaces to ensure compliance.
 Currently, our primary residency spaces—both the farmhouse and dry cabin—are built upon rehabilitated structures original to the property.
 We have worked to make path of travel within these spaces as open as possible; however, certain renovations are not readily achievable for an organization of our size and means.
 To resolve this issue, we are removing barriers and making readily achievable alterations to the main farmhouse and our events.
 In addition, we will be building a fully accessible residency space, which is scheduled to be open in 2020.